FirasSaud/SOC-Home-Lab/README.md

-# SOC Home Lab
+# 🛡️ SOC Home Lab

-## Overview

-This project demonstrates a Security Operations Center (SOC) Home Lab built using Splunk Enterprise, Sysmon, and Splunk Universal Forwarder to collect, monitor, and analyze Windows security events.
+A practical Security Operations Center (SOC) Home Lab built to simulate real-world security monitoring using **Splunk Enterprise**, **Sysmon**, and **Splunk Universal Forwarder**.

+This project focuses on Windows endpoint visibility, log collection, dashboard development, and custom detection rules using SPL.

 ---

-## Lab Architecture
+# 📖 Project Overview

+This lab demonstrates how Windows security events can be collected, forwarded, and analyzed in Splunk.

+The environment includes:

 - Windows 11 Virtual Machine
 - Kali Linux